 Gamma squeezes are not a regular part of trading.
 They happen so infrequently that it would be better if traders stick with their trading plans.
 However, if you have stumbled upon an opportunity, be sure that you recognize it correctly and not mistake it for being a short squeeze.
 The most significant separation between the two is that short squeezes often occur, while gamma squeezes have a more mechanical operation that is needed to work.

-The market is a risky and unpredictable entity, and setups like the gamma squeeze can hurt traders’ portfolios if they are on the wrong side of the trade.
+The market is a risky and unpredictable entity, and such setups can hurt traders’ portfolios if they are on the wrong side of the trade.
 However, that’s why Simpler Trading has introduced my “This Week in the Markets” report.
 My report gives traders my research on the market.
 I provide an overview of the markets, forecast asset directions, scans of promising tickers and signals, and my list of sectors to focus on each week.

 FAQs on the Gamma Squeeze

-A: A gamma squeeze happens when there’s a lot of volume buying OTM call options on a stock in a short time frame, meaning too much of the market is on one side of the trade, which forces the market makers selling those calls to then buy the stock to close out their position.
+A: A gamma squeeze happens when there’s a lot of high-volume buying OTM call options on a stock in a short time frame, meaning too much of the market is on one side of the trade, which forces the market makers to sell those calls to then buy the stock to close out their position.
 This results in the stock price rising very quickly.

-A: A short squeeze is when traders and investors betting on a stock going down have to get out of there position by purchasing the stock, sending the price of the stock higher, making it more costly for short positions to exit.
-A short squeeze occurs when the short float is high and a positive catalyst causes the stock price to rise.
+A: A short squeeze is when traders and investors betting on a stock going down have to get out of their position by purchasing the stock, sending the stock price higher, making it more costly for short positions to exit.
+A short squeeze occurs when the short float is high, and a positive catalyst causes the stock price to rise.
 That’s when shorts start to cover their positions.

-A: Gamma squeezes don’t have a set or expected length; usually they go week to week based on weekly call volume.
+A: Gamma squeezes don’t have a set or expected length; they usually go weekly based on weekly call volume.
 The Softbank gamma squeeze lasted for a few weeks when call volume rose very quickly.